Praise the Living, Not Just the Departed: Humility, Bhakti, and Dharmic Unity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How should praise be offered according to the post?
+How can praise be offered without inflating the ego?

-Communities can create brief moments in gatherings to acknowledge devotees’ contributions while they are present.
-Families and satsanga circles should express gratitude aligned with offering respects—recognizing service and steadiness in practice.
+They can create brief moments in gatherings to acknowledge devotees’ contributions while they are present.
+Families and satsanga circles can also periodically express gratitude for service, steadiness in practice, and kindness.